-The mobile phone is pretty much an essential thing to have around these days, regardless whether you’re a senior who loves travelling or someone who’s just enjoying the relaxation of retirement at home.
+The mobile phone is pretty much an essential thing to have around these days.
 A mobile gives you a backup phone in case your home phone has an outage, a means of family and friends reaching you by text message, and can be an invaluable thing to have around whenever you’re out and about.

 There are so many choices there in the mobile market these days it’s overwhelming, but if you’re a budget-conscious senior looking for a mobile plan that suits your lifestyle and budget, there are some real bargains to be found.

 Perhaps surprisingly, there’s very little in the way of Senior Card discounts on mobile plans for Pensioners – even Telstra restricts their discounts to home phone services (where you can have things like line rental or bill fees waived).
-One of the only mobile providers to offer a specific Seniors Card discount is Vodafone, who offer 10% off any of their mobile plans, but thanks to all the competition in the market there’s a wealth of choice no matter what your needs are.
+One of the only mobile providers to offer a specific Seniors Card discount is Vodafone, who offer 10% off on select mobile plans, but thanks to all the competition in the market there’s a wealth of choice no matter what your needs are.

 Let’s take a look at the different uses that seniors may have for a mobile phone service – and find the best deals for each one.